seatgeek/seatgeek-ios-sdk/README.md

 You will find a step-by-step plan on how to configure auth files in our documentation.

 ## Usage
-To get started with SeatGeekSDK please follow [this link](https://partners.seatgeek.com/mobile-sdk/iOS#getting-started-with-ios) to our official documentation.
+- To get started with SeatGeekSDK please follow [this link](https://developer.seatgeek.com/docs/20afca50-1a5e-47f6-b80a-12fc5bc699b4/us-native-mobile-sdk) to our official documentation.
+- Use our [demo repository](https://github.com/seatgeek/seatgeek-ios-sdk-demo) to see some basic examples of how to integrate the SDK into your app.